aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/textformfieldtype/_index.md

 public class TextFormFieldType
 ```

-A utility class providing constants.
 Specifies the type of a text form field.
 ## Fields

 | Field | Description |